robolyst/ibportal/readme.md

 # ibportal

-A Docker container for the [Interactive Brokers Client Portal API](https://interactivebrokers.github.io/cpwebapi/).
+A lightweight Docker container for the [Interactive Brokers Client Portal API](https://interactivebrokers.github.io/cpwebapi/).

 To use, run: